nsclass/ns-svg-converter/README.md

 Main purpose of this project is to demonstrate building a reactive web application with SpringBoot 3.x.x. and ReactJS

 #### Main Features
+- React UI application with Spring boot framework
 - Security with JWT token
+- Swagger API documentation
 - Cassandra data access
+- Java Bean validation
-- React UI application with Spring boot framework
+- Dockerizing application
+- Cucumber integration tests

-For data access layer, it is showing Cassandra DB design however it is configured to use memory based DAO by default.
-User can easily enable the Cassandra DAO by setting the active profile as dao_cassandra in application.yml file.
+For data access layer, it is configured to use memory based DAO by default but user can easily enable the Cassandra DAO by setting the active profile as dao_cassandra in application.yml file.

 For automatic integration tests, this project is using Ruby Cucumber framework.